CRC: Fully General Model of Confidential Remote Computing: Conclusions Insights Gained

 \section{Conclusions \& Insights Gained}

-In this section, we provide a list of the lessons learned through \emph{Confidential Remote Computing} model.
+In this section, we provide a list of the lessons learned through \emph{\acrlong{crc}} model.
 We also list some of the outstanding questions and aspects of system design requiring more attention.